Start Here

 FieldTypeDescription

-namestringHuman-readable skill name.
+namestringHuman-readable tag name.

-descriptionstringWhat this skill does.
+descriptionstringWhat this tag covers.

 runtime